 That seems, commercially, more palatable.
 That being said, it appears that DC decided they weren't going to continue to pay for the anemic Superman and in the 1970s substituted a José Luis García-López headshot, instead:

-Now, I can't say that Archie fared a great deal better in this bargain.
-And at the request of a forum memberover at CGC Comics, I created the following All-Archie banner:
+Now, our Webmaster can't say that Archie fared a great deal better in this bargain.
+And at the request of a forum member over at the CGC Comics Forum, our Webmaster created the following All-Archie banner:

-There are other examples, but this one is one of my favorite to work with.
-First, I restored it to a higher resolution level by utilizing original art and my own recreation of the early 1973 DC bullet created by (now Hollywood producer) Michael Uslan:
+There are other examples, but this one is one of our Webmaster's favorite to work with.
+First, our Webmaster restored it to a higher resolution level by utilizing original art and our Webmaster's own recreation of the early 1973 DC bullet created by (now Hollywood producer) Michael Uslan:

 Being that this was created in 1973-1974, there was no reason to use the old-style cartoony-looking Curt Swan Superman from the 50s & 60s, as Swan had long-since demonstrated every bit the draftsmanship that Neal Adams (Batman figure) had.
-Being that I couldn't find an epic enough figure of Batman by Swan and Murphy Anderson, I decided to just go with teh 1971 cover for Superman #233 by Neal Adams, so both sides were well-represented - please understand that I am not an artist and that working out the negative and positive fields with only 3 colors available was quite a challenge for me, so please be kind:
+Being that our Webmaster couldn't find an epic enough figure of Batman by Swan and Murphy Anderson, our Webmaster decided to just go with the 1971 cover for Superman #233 by Neal Adams, so that both sides were equally represented - please understand that our Webmaster is not an artist and that working out the negative and positive fields with only 3 colors available was quite a challenge, so please be kind:

 Hope this was a fun trip for you!